Xi Jinping: Chinese Dream

-Cultural revival
+Culture

+Xi has intensified efforts for a revival of traditional Chinese culture.
+He has called traditional culture the "soul" of the nation and the "foundation" of the CCP's culture.
+He has praised the "splendid Chinese civilization", calling CCP's rule part of "the uninterrupted development of a civilization for several thousand years" which is "rarely seen among nations in the world".
+Xi has also called for integrating the basic tenets of Marxism with China's traditional culture.
+He has established the "four matters of confidence", which has later been added to the CCP constitution, calling for CCP members, government officials and the Chinese people to be "confident in our chosen path, confident in our guiding theories, confident in our political system, and confident in our culture."
+He has unveiled Global Civilisation initiative in 2023, calling for "respecting the diversity of civilisations, advocating the common values of humanity, valuing the inheritance and innovation of civilisations, and strengthening international people-to-people exchanges and cooperation".

 In recent years, top political leaders of the CCP such as Xi have overseen the rehabilitation of ancient Chinese philosophical figures like Han Fei into the mainstream of Chinese thought alongside Confucianism.
 At a meeting with other officials in 2013, he quoted Confucius, saying "he who rules by virtue is like the Pole Star, it maintains its place, and the multitude of stars pay homage."
 While visiting Shandong, the birthplace of Confucius, in November, he told scholars that the Western world was "suffering a crisis of confidence" and that the CCP has been "the loyal inheritor and promoter of China's outstanding traditional culture."
 According to several analysts, Xi's leadership has been characterised by a resurgence of the ancient political philosophy Legalism.
 Han Fei gained new prominence with favourable citations; one sentence of Han Fei's that Xi quoted appeared thousands of times in official Chinese media at the local, provincial, and national levels.
 Xi has additionally supported the Neo-Confucian philosopher Wang Yangming, telling local leaders to promote him.

-Xi has also overseen a revival of traditional Chinese culture, breaking apart from CCP's path, which had often attacked it.
-He has called traditional culture the "soul" of the nation and the "foundation" of the CCP's culture.
+Xi has promoted initiatives to boost China's birthrate.
+At a meeting of the All China Women’s Federation, Xi called for "a new marriage and childbirth culture, strengthen guidance of young people's views on marriage, parenthood and family".
 Hanfu, the traditional dress of Han Chinese, has seen a revival under him, associated with the revival of traditional culture.